Skip to main content

 Strategy

 KDP supports the reuse, recycling, repurposing and composting of our products and packaging in support of a more circular economy.
 Driving the transition to a circular economy is complex and requires scalable systems change.
-Therefore, individual and company responsibility as well as collective action are critical to advancing effective and efficient policy solutions, investing in infrastructure and modernization and engaging consumers to act in more sustainable ways.
+Therefore, individual company responsibility as well as collective action are critical to advancing effective and efficient policy solutions, investing in infrastructure and engaging consumers to act in sustainable ways.

 Packaging & Circular Economy Strategy